vatpac-technology/sops/docs/enroute/brisbane/ARL.md

     **ARL:** "RXA6417, recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain F180"
     **RXA6417:** "Recleared direct BOREE for the BOREE4A arrival, runway 34L, maintain F180, RXA6417"

+#### Sequencing
+Sequencing arrivals from the north/east into YSSY is a joint responsibility of the subsectors of ARL.
+Initial sequencing actions for aircraft from the north should be performed by ARL, with fine tuning and any holding required issued by CNK.

+Aircraft from the north/east shall be assigned **runway 16L/34R** during PROPS.
+However, some situations may warrant the use of the main runway (16R/34L), such as heavy aircraft operationally requiring the longer runway or large volumes of traffic requiring the use of both runways to minimise delay.
+In this case, coordination must be conducted with Melbourne Centre or Sydney Flow (if operating) to ensure that the sequence is built in an efficient and orderly way.

+!!! phraseology
+    <span class="hotline">**ARL** -> **BIK**</span>: "North of Sydney, CPA21, with your concurrence will be assigned runway 34L due operational requirement"
+    <span class="hotline">**BIK** -> **ARL**</span>: "Concur, CPA21 runway 34L, required landing time 43 due sequence from the west"
+    <span class="hotline">**ARL** -> **BIK**</span>: "Runway 34L, landing time 43, CPA21"

 ##### Adjacent Feeder Fixes
 Aircraft assigned the **same runway** inbound via **BOREE** and **MEPIL**, must be considered to be on the **same STAR** for sequencing purposes.
 That is, they must be at least **2 minutes** apart at their respective Feeder fixes.